Honda Recalls 11,000 Vehicles to Fix Loose Suspension Parts

 Who makes the safest cars?
 Hyundai Motor and its sister make, Kia Motors, along with Volkswagen and its luxury brand, Audi, garnered the most awards in the recent vehicle crash tests conducted by an insurance industry testing group.

 Ford will reenter the U.S. minivan market when it debuts the new Ford C-Max at next month's Detroit auto show.
 Though new to North America, the C-Max is familiar to European drivers looking for a compact people mover.

-Volkswagen and Chrysler are recalling about 745,000 cars in separate actions to fix problems related to passenger side air bags and possible fuel leaks, according to federal safety officials.
+Volkswagen and Chrysler are recalling 600,000 cars in separate actions to fix problems related to passenger side air bags and possible fuel leaks, according to federal safety officials.

 Nissan and Mitsubishi plan to work together to bring some new vehicles to market.
 The Japanese automakers will establish a joint venture to produce a minicar for the home market by 2012, while Nissan will produce a small van for Mitsubishi, which in turn will make an SUV for Nissan.

 In a bid to reduce its numbers of skilled workers, General Motors is reportedly offering skilled-trades workers a $60,000 buyout to leave the automaker's payroll by March.

 Now that General Motors is on better financial footing and the automaker's initial public offering of stock is behind it, CEO Daniel Akerson is reportedly seeking to have government restrictions on executive pay eased.

 Ford plans to invest $600 million in a Kentucky plant to build the next-generation Escape SUV, creating an 1,800 additional jobs, the automaker said Thursday.
 The new jobs will be added incrementally after the Louisville Assembly plant is rehabbed and reopened late next year.